 Prowadzenie działalności gospodarczej bez obowiązku rejestracji w CEIDG

-As a rule, the sales of goods and offering services requires registration of business activity in the Central Register and Information on Business (CEIDG) or the National Court Register (KRS).
-There are, though, certain areas of activity, which - in view of applicable law - may be conducted without registration of business activity.
+Conducting business activity (selling goods or offering services) requires registration of business activity in the Central Register and Information on Business (CEIDG) or the National Court Register (KRS).
+There are, though, certain areas of activity which may be conducted without registration of business activity.
 These areas include:

 In Article 3 of the Act of July 2, 2004 on Freedom of Business Activity, the legislator pointed out types of activities to which this Act does not apply.
 The mentioned catalogue includes among others agrotourism, which involves renting of rooms, serving homemade meals and provision of other services by farmers, related to the stay of tourists in an agricultural holding.
 A farmer providing such services does not have the obligation to register business activity.

 One must remember, that although this activity in the light of the Act on freedom of Business Activity is not subject to registration in CEIDG, according to the Act on Personal Income Tax it is considered as an additional, non-agricultural source of income of a farmer.
 Therefore, despite the fact that revenues from this activity are not obtained in the course of business, they are subject to taxation in accordance with all the rules laid down as to business.

 More on taxation of activity can be found in the section Settlement of taxes

 In case of conducting agrotouristic activity on a small scale, Article 21 (1) (43) of the Act on Personal Income Tax provides for the exemption from tax.
 This privilege applies to "income obtained from renting of guest rooms in residential buildings located on rural areas in an agricultural holding to persons during their leisure stay, and from income obtained from catering these persons, if the number of rooms does not exceed five".